brianandgarcia/briangarcia.me/README.md

 2.)
 Integrate column framework

 3.)
-Include Font Awesome for Footer Social Networks
+Include Font Awesome for Footer Social Networks * DONE *

 4.)
 Adjust the entries for Work

+5.)
+Remove avatar photo, replace with something more friendly ;) ?

+6.)
+Navigation "WORK" is broken.